Leading Trump Rivals In Head-to-head Showdown Ahead Of Iowa Vote - UrduPoint

 Much of the campaign activity in Iowa has been overshadowed in the final week by the legal woes facing Trump, who has sought to use the precincts of courthouses across the country to dominate tv coverage and rally support.

-He ducked out of campaigning on Tuesday for a hearing in Washington, where he faces charges over an alleged conspiracy to overturn the 2020 election, and he is due back in court Thursday for his civil fraud case in New York.
+He ducked out of campaigning Tuesday for a hearing in Washington, where he faces charges over an alleged conspiracy to overturn the 2020 election.
+Trump is also back in court Thursday for his civil fraud case in New York.

 The conservative hard-liner is seeking to regain ground lost to Haley and his path to the nomination depends on a strong showing in Iowa.